Operation Toan Thang III: June

 At 02:00 on 7 June a Night Hawk helicopter detected movement near Firebase Crook and artillery fire was directed against the suspected PAVN positions.
 At 03:00 a PAVN rocket and artillery barrage began to hit the base and then at 04:30 two battalions of the PAVN 88th Regiment attacked the northern perimeter but were forced back by gunship fire.
 PAVN losses in this attack were 323 killed without loss among U.S. forces.
 At 09:30 a unit of the 11th ACR and the ARVN 2nd Squadron, 5th Cavalry engaged an enemy company 11 mi east-southeast of Xuân Lộc.
 Artillery, helicopter gunships and airstrikes were provided in support and the enemy withdrew at 16:45 leaving 41 dead and seven individual and seven crew-served weapons; U.S. losses were two killed.
 At 10:45 mechanized infantry from the 1st Brigade, 1st Infantry Division and a unit of the 11th ACR engaged two PAVN companies 4 mi southwest of An Lộc.
 The units were reinforced by another 11th ACR unit and artillery, helicopter gunships and airstrikes were provided in support.
-The PAVN withdrew at 16:30 leaving 95 dead and 22 AK-47s, five RPG-2s, four RPG-7s, one 60mm mortar and one 57mm recoilless rifle; U.S. losses were three killed.
+The PAVN withdrew at 16:30 leaving 95 dead and 22 AK-47s, five RPG-2s, four RPG-7s, one 60 mm mortar and one 57 mm recoilless rifle; U.S. losses were three killed.
 At 14:00 a unit of the 1st Brigade, 1st Cavalry Division found 16 PAVN dead 9 mi northeast of Phú Cường who had been killed in airstrikes the previous day.
 At 14:20 mechanized infantry from the 1st Brigade, 25th Infantry Division engaged an enemy force 2 mi northeast of Tây Ninh killing 19 and capturing five and two individual weapons.